-Winners of the Escalante-Gradillas prize exemplify the commitment to learning, discipline, character-building, and high expectations that characterized Garfield High School when Jaime Escalante taught there and Henry Gradillas was its principal.
+In 2014, TheBestSchools.org established the Escalante-Gradillas Prize for Best in Education.
+Winners of the prize exemplified the commitment to learning, discipline, character-building, and high expectations that characterized East L.A.'s Garfield High School when Jaime Escalante taught there and Henry Gradillas was its principal.

 I strongly believe that the role of principal gave me the opportunity to make the most significant difference in promoting student academic achievement, as well as promoting student belief in self-worth, a can-do-it attitude, and that there is no limit to what can be achieved. — Henry Gradillas

-For more information about the educators who inspired this prize, you should check out our article about Jaime Escalante and our exclusive interview with Henry Gradillas.
+For more information about the educators who inspired this prize, check out our article about Jaime Escalante.
 While you’re at it, be sure to read our interview with standout teacher and protégé of Jaime Escalante, Angelo Villavicencio.

 If you’re a blogger or in the media, you may want to access our media files page for access to prize-related button, badge, and banner images.